Your Results

 Then the most revealing part.
 Once the betaine wears off, the pH climbs right back up.
 Over the next 30 minutes, the stomach drifts back toward alkaline.
 It cannot hold onto the acidity it was given.
 There is zero acid production of its own to sustain it.

 This is the most significant finding on Heidelberg testing.
 Complete absence of stomach acid production.
-It means protein digestion is impaired, nutrient absorption is compromised, and the natural barrier that protects against bacterial overgrowth is gone.
-It gives you and your practitioner a clear, measurable understanding of what is happening so you can take the right steps forward.
+This pattern may indicate that protein digestion, nutrient absorption, and the stomach's natural barrier against bacterial overgrowth are affected.
+It gives you and your practitioner a clear, measurable understanding of what is happening so you can determine the right steps forward together.

 At first glance, this stomach looks normal.
 The resting acid is strong, sitting right where it should be.
 The first challenge goes in, the pH rises, and the stomach fights back.
 It recovers in 13 minutes.
 A bit slower than the fastest pattern, but still within a normal range.
 If the test stopped here, you would think everything was fine.